C

 What Are Roblox's New Publishing Requirements and Evaluation Process for Games?

-Roblox now requires games to pass a quality and policy evaluation before public release, introducing a multi-day review process that all developers must understand to publish successfully.
+Roblox now requires games to pass a quality and policy evaluation before public release, introducing a multi-day review process launching May 19, 2026 that all developers must understand to publish successfully.

 Based on Roblox DevForum